-Your personal assistant (PA) will help you find somewhere to live when you turn 18.
+Your PA will help you find somewhere to live when you turn 18.
 This could be:

-- social housing (sometimes called council housing, which is provided by government agencies or non-profit organisations on their behalf).
+- Social housing (sometimes called Council housing), is provided by government agencies or non-profit organisations

 Social housing in Staffordshire